FrankYFTang/FrankYungFongTangArt/ART2G/README.md

 * **score** 20 / 20
 ### Prompt
 ### Submission
+What information in the seminar library modules was most useful and why?
+The information about how to set Foothill College library into Google scholar preference is most useful to me.
+This empowers me to view some articles that I won’t be able to view before.
+Please list 3 peer reviewed academic sources
+Sources
+Abdullahi, Yahya, and Mohamed Rashid Bin Embi.
+"Evolution of Islamic geometric patterns."
+Frontiers of Architectural Research 2.2 (2013): 243-251.
+Bier, Carol.
+"Geometry in Islamic art."
+Encyclopaedia of the History of Science, Technology, and Medicine in Non-Western Cultures (2015): 1-21.
+Broug, Eric.
+Islamic geometric design.
+Vol. 1.
+London: Thames & Hudson, 2013.
+Kaplan, Craig S. "Islamic star patterns from polygons in contact."
+Proceedings of Graphics Interface 2005.
+2005.
+Kaplan, Craig S. and David H. Salesin.
+"Islamic star patterns in absolute geometry."
+ACM Transactions on Graphics (TOG) 23.2 (2004): 97-119.
+Lee, Anthony J. "Islamic star patterns."
+Muqarnas (1987): 182-197.

 ### Feedback
+Strong sources and correct citation format.

 ## Week 8 Write About It
 * **score** 10 / 10